eltociear/website/src/lib/content/frameworks/en/implementation/nested-economies/at-a-glance.md

 **Current Path:** Economic colonialism extracting wealth from communities, climate crisis accelerating while solutions are blocked by corporate interests, democratic erosion through economic concentration.

-**Nested Economies Path:** Communities cooperating by choice not force, economic security enabling creativity and care, Indigenous sovereignty strengthened through economic relationships, planetary challenges addressed through democratic coordination.
+**Nested Economies Path:** Communities cooperating through single Hearts currency by choice not force, economic security enabling creativity and care through AUBI integration, Indigenous sovereignty strengthened through Earth Council authority, planetary challenges addressed through democratic Social Resilience Council coordination.

-**The transformation from extraction to Right Relationship begins with each community that chooses cooperation over competition, each Hearts transaction that keeps wealth local, each person who values care over accumulation.**
+**The transformation from extraction to Right Relationship begins with each community that chooses BAZ formation, each Hearts transaction that keeps wealth local, each person who values care over accumulation.**

 **We have the tools.
 We have the evidence.
 We have the choice.**